byu621/blackjack/README.md

 ## Rules
 - S17 -> Dealer stands on soft 17
 - 3:2 -> Blackjack pays 3 to 2
+- 6 Deck -> 6 decks are used

 ## Glossary
 - Hard -> If a hand has an ace, it's classed as a hard hand when the ace counts as 1